-All ARC construction projects, including projects that include both construction and non-construction components, must be administered by a registered federal agency or state basic agency.
+All ARC construction projects, including projects that include both construction and non-construction components, must be administered by a registered federal agency or state basic agency, and are subject to the Build America, Buy America Act (part of the Infrastructure Investment and Jobs Act enacted on November 15, 2021) and ARC's Buy America Guidelines.
 While a Basic Agency Agreement is not required at the time of application submission, applicants must indicate what agency they intend to work with and provide the status of those discussions in their application materials.